This procedure sets out the Upper Eden Medical Practice’s approach to the handling of complaints.

-- A focus on fair and proportionate the outcomes for the patient, including any remedial action or compensation
+- A focus on fair and proportionate outcomes for the patient, including any remedial action required.

-- A clear statement that the response is the final one, or that further action or reports will be send later
+- A clear statement that the response is the final one, or that further action or reports will be sent later.

 - A statement of the right to appeal against the complaint verdict, together with the relevant contact details and details of who the complainant can appeal to.

 Annual Review of Complaints

 The practice will establish an annual complaints report, incorporating a review of complaints received, along with any learning issues or changes to procedures which have arisen.
 This report is to be made available to any person who requests it.

 This will include: